Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/assignments/design-portfolio.md

 and laboratory assignments, the web design portfolio invites you to complete tasks like the following:

+- Use a text editor, a terminal window, and a web browser to design, implement, and use a new component of a web site, describing its appearance and behavior when provided with different user interactions and explaining why you decided to implement it in the chosen fashion.

+- Use a text editor, a terminal window, and a web browser to write and run (manual or automated) test cases for a component of a web site, describing its appearance and behavior when provided with different inputs and explaining why you decided to implement it in the chosen fashion.

+- After using a text editor, a terminal window, and a web browser to refactor the implementation of a web site component to ensure that it strikes the right balance between understandability, generalizability, and specialization, justify and reflectively examine your decisions in technical writing.

 - Compare and contrast different web development frameworks and libraries, ultimately picking the most suitable one to fulfill stated objectives for a mobile-ready web site with a specific theme.